-Each mod is a lua script located in DF>/mods/, which MUST define the following variables:
+Each mod must include a lua script that defines the following variables:

-name a name that is displayed in list
+name The name that should be displayed in the mod manager list.

-author mod author, also displayed
+author The mod author.

-description a description of the mod
+description A description of the mod

-Of course, this doesn't actually make a mod - so one or more of the following should also be defined:
+Of course, this doesn't actually make a mod - so one or more of the following variables should also be defined:

-raws_list a list (table) of file names that need to be copied over to df raws patch_entity a chunk of text to patch entity TODO: add settings to which entities to add patch_init a chunk of lua to add to lua init patch_dofile a list (table) of files to add to lua init as "dofile"
+raws_list A list (table) of file names that need to be copied over to DF raws.

+patch_entity A chunk of text to use to patch the entity_default.txt file.

+patch_init A chunk of text to add to the init.lua file in the raws.

+patch_dofile A list (table) of files to run from init.lua.

-patch_files a table of files to patch
+patch_files A table of files to patch, each element containing the following subfields:

-filename a filename (in raws folder) to patch
+filename A filename (relative to the raws folder) to patch.

-patch what to add
+patch The text to add.

-after a string after which to insert
+after A string after which to insert the text.

-guard a token that is used in raw files to find additions and remove them on uninstall guard_init a token for lua file
+guard A token that is used in raw files to find additions from this mod and remove them on uninstall.